Barn Home Application

 Please read before filling out the application!

-While our primary mission is Trap‑Neuter‑Return (TNR), there are rare occasions when a community cat cannot be safely returned to its original location.
-This may happen if the area is unsafe, the cat is in imminent danger, or the environment is no longer suitable for long‑term survival.
+While our primary mission is Trap‑Neuter‑Return (TNR), there are rare occasions when community cats cannot be safely returned to their original location.
+This may happen if the area is unsafe, the cats are in imminent danger, or the environment is no longer suitable for long‑term survival.
 In these situations, we work to place these cats in responsible barn homes where they can safely live.

 A suitable barn home must provide safe shelter with elevated spaces for the cats to escape predators, along with fresh food and clean water every day throughout the year.
 Barn cats are working cats, but they still rely on humans for basic care and protection.